m-zebrak/java-h2db-deans-office/README.md

 It is a simple window application that allows to query a database using a form.

 There are some SELECT, INSERT, UPDATE, and DELETE queries.
-You can add a row, edit it by editing the values in the form at the left side or delete a selected row.
+You can add a row, edit it by editing the values in the form on the left side or delete a selected row.

 # This is how it looks:
 ### 1. application started and 4th student selected